Burial (Burial album): Production and composition

-William Bevan was very much into drum and bass and jungle as an adolescent, and listened to these types of music on his way to school.
-When he heard the song "Special Mission" by producer Digital from the first Metalheadz box set released in 1997, that's when he realized that, while he wasn't really a "musician", and even as of 2006 he didn't consider himself a musician, he could make tracks like these without having to be one.
-Burial was produced from 2001 to 2006 using the program Soundforge.
+As an adolescent, William Bevan listened to drum and bass and jungle music on his way to school.
+When he heard the song "Special Mission" by Digital, Bevan came to the realization that he could create music without traditional musicianship.
+In 2006, Bevan described himself as "not a musician."
+Burial was produced from 2001 to 2006 using the program Sound Forge.
 Bevan began sending Steve Goodman (a.k.a.
 Kode9) letters and CD-Rs of his home-made music around 2002, having been a fan of the music featured on Goodman's Hyperdub website.
-In 2005, the label released the South London Boroughs EP, which collected tracks recorded by Burial for several years prior.
+In 2005, the label released the South London Boroughs EP, which collected tracks recorded by Bevan for several years prior.

-As Burial describes the recording process in an interview, "Once I change something, I can never un-change it.
+As Bevan describes the recording process in an interview, "Once I change something, I can never un-change it.
 I can only see the waves.
 So I know when I’m happy with my drums because they look like a nice fishbone.
 When they look just skeletal as fuck in front of me, and so I know they’ll sound good."
 He also said that he didn't use a sequencer, because if his drums were timed too perfectly, they would "lose something" and "sound rubbish".
-The drums were a major focus of his while making the record, saying that, "I don’t find melodies catchy, I find drums catchy.
+Bevan prioritised drums while making the record, saying "I don’t find melodies catchy, I find drums catchy.
 When you have a bassline in your head for a day, you’re fucked.
 You can’t think."
-He also recorded himself drumming in case he forgot a beat he thought of, as he would often get kicked out of class for drumming on tables.
-He went as so far as to call musicianship an "enemy of my tunes".
-Burial claimed he went for a sad feel with the album because it's what the old records he listened had: "once you’ve got a vocal sample over sub and drums, you don’t have much choice with the rest of the elements.
-It’s basically a Source Direct thing: it’s pure darkness but all the elements circle.
-You hear something and you know at another point in the tune it’s going to circle back around."
+He also recorded himself drumming, in case he forgot a rhythmic idea; he would often get kicked out of class for drumming on tables.
+Bevan aimed to build a dark, melancholic atmosphere on the album.